zilishen/documentation/content/nms/admin-guides/rbac/create-roles.md

 {{<see-also>}}The tutorial [Set Up RBAC for Infra Admins]({{< relref "/nms/acm/tutorials/rbac-infra-admins.md">}}) provides an example of how to configure RBAC for Infrastructure Administrators.{{</see-also>}}

-## What's Next
+## Next Steps

 ### Assign Roles to Users or User Groups

-Having successfully created RBAC roles, your next step in configuring the system is to assign these roles to the appropriate users or user groups.
-This ensures that permissions are aligned with individual responsibilities within the organization, providing a clear structure for access control.
+After creating RBAC roles, your next task in configuring RBAC is to assign these roles to the right users or user groups.
+This step ensures that permissions line up with individual responsibilities within the organization, creating a clear and understandable structure for access control.

 - [Assign Roles to Users or User Groups]({{< relref "nms/admin-guides/rbac/assign-roles.md" >}})